RCW 64.90 is WUCIOA

 RCW is an abbreviation for the Revised Code of Washington that codifies all Washington State laws (statutes).
 The terms RCW 64.90 and WUCIOA have the same meaning and will be used interchangeably throughout this site.

 Why should you care about WUCIOA?
-Because SB5796 / ESSB5796 retrofits RCW 64.90 ("WUCIOA") to ALL Washington State community associations on January 1, 2028.*
+Because SB5796 / ESSB5796 retrofits RCW 64.90 ("WUCIOA") to ALL Washington State community associations on January 1, 2028.* Effective 06/06/24 for existing 64.90 communities.

-*There are limited exceptions such as commercial-only condominiums and communities with <=12 units with average assessments <= ~$350/unit/year.
+*There are limited exceptions such as commercial-only condominiums and communities with <=12 units with average assessments <= ~$300/unit/year.

 📢 RCW 64.90 (WUCIOA) cranks up the volume